Octopus: On-device language model for function calling of software APIs: Methodology

 \section{Methodology}

 In this section, we detail our approach to dataset collection and preparation, introducing the workflow we designed to format the dataset for effective training.
 We then describe the development of our model, Octopus, highlighting the training techniques and inference strategies we employed.
-One of the key innovation in our model is the use of a \textit{conditional mask} for inference enhancement, which represents a novel approach to improving model performance.
-This methodology combines comprehensive data preparation with advanced modeling techniques to address the challenges of training and inference for function call model development.
+One of the key innovations in our model is the use of a \textit{conditional mask} for inference enhancement, which represents a novel approach to improving model performance.
+This methodology combines comprehensive data preparation with advanced modeling techniques to address the challenges of training and inference in function-call model development.